rancher/elemental-docs/versioned_docs/version-1.4/elemental_behind_proxy.md

 :::

 :::info info
-For this documentation, we assume you are using a SUSE family system (like Elemental Teal), so proxy settings have to be written in `/etc/sysconfig/proxy`.
+For this documentation, we assume you are using a SUSE family system (like SLE Micro), so proxy settings have to be written in `/etc/sysconfig/proxy`.
 :::

 Proxy settings must be configured in the following locations: